A-GHOSH-dev/blockchain-project/README.md

 - Articulate the ultimate goal of increasing consumer access to clean energy and fuel while incentivizing greater production.
 - Highlight the societal and environmental benefits that result from achieving these goals for the current and future generations.

+# Performance Analysis of an Energy Trading Platform Using the Ethereum Blockchain

+## Proposed Methodology:

+### Implementation of Local Electricity Market:

+- Develop a local electricity market on the Ethereum platform using a double auction model for energy trading.

+### Blockchain Performance Evaluation:

+- Evaluate Ethereum platform performance systematically, focusing on scalability, real-time capabilities, throughput, and latency.

+### Scalability Limits and Resource Identification:

+- Relate scalability limits to Ethereum's throughput and latency.
+- Identify minimum resources needed to operate an Ethereum client for the energy market.

+### Efficient Market Operation Proposal:

+- Propose an efficient market operation method based on performance evaluation findings.

+### Performance Highlights and Insights:

+- Highlight achieved performance (40 TPS, 10 seconds latency) and insights into scalability improvements for real-time trading.

+### Cost-Effective Operation and Platform Considerations:

+- Confirm cost-effective operation with minimal hardware requirements (one core of 64-bit CPU, 2 GB memory).
+- Suggest the use of PoA-based Ethereum or alternative platforms for real-time trading due to PoW limitations.

+### Contributions to Energy Market Development:

+- Conclude by emphasizing contributions to establishing a cost-effective energy market on the blockchain.
+- Advocate for considering alternative platforms for specific use cases requiring real-time trading.